alisw/AliPhysics/MUON/READMEmchda.txt

 \page README_mchda Tracking DA

-The detector algorithm is implemented for the Muon Tracking in the AliRoot framework.
+The detector algorithms are implemented for the Muon Tracking in the AliRoot framework.
-The main code is located in MUONTRKda.cxx and it runs in each Muon Tracking LDC.
+We currently have 3 DAs for MCH :

+- MUONTRKPEDda.cxx for PEDESTAL runs, running at the end of data taking on each LDC.
+- MUONTRKGAINda.cxx for CALIBRATION runs, running at the end of data taking on each LDC.
+- MUONTRKOCCda.cxx for PHYSICS runs, running during data taking on each LDC.

 \section da_s1 The Muon Tracking Calibration

-The Muon tracking chambers needs two types of calibration in order to work properly :
+The Muon tracking chambers needs three types of calibration in order to work properly (to be more precise pedestals are required, gains are needed to get the best charge measurement possible, and the occupancy is needed in order not to spend all the reconstruction time in hot-spots).

 \subsection da_ss1 Pedestals